aip-dev/aip.dev/aip/general/0142/aip.md

 fields representing civil times or datetimes **should** have names ending in `_time`.

+### Recurring time

+A service that needs to document a recurring event **should** use cronspec if cronspec is able to support the service's use case.

 ### Compatibility

 Occasionally, APIs are unable to use RFC 3339 strings for legacy or